-NSG 540.
-THE NURSING CURRICULUM: DEVELOPMENT AND IMPLEMENTATION THREE CREDITS
+NSG-540.
+THE NURSING CURRICULUM: DEVELOPMENT AND IMPLEMENTATION Credits: 3

 This course provides a foundation to understand the core of knowledge of educational processes which undergird nursing education.
-Competencies needed by nurse educators are explored; principles, philosophies and theories of learning, curriculum development, professional socialization,
+Competencies needed by nurse educators are explored; principles, philosophies and theories of learning, curriculum development, professional socialization, and accreditation as well as legal requirements for nursing programs are discussed.
+The relationship between curricular design and accreditation standards is described.

-NSG 541.
-TEACHING METHODOLOGIES AND STRATEGIES IN NURSING
+NSG-541.
+TEACHING METHODOLOGIES AND STRATEGIES IN NURSING Credits: 3